February 20, 2019

 Tonoy reached out to Secular Rescue and told us in no uncertain terms, “I’ll certainly be killed if returned to Bangladesh.”
 He feared murder at the hands of Islamist militants, such as those who slaughtered Avijit Roy and several other freethought writers and activists.
 (Tonoy is also a contributor to the website founded by Roy, Mukto-Mona.)
 He knew that the Bangladeshi government has turned a blind eye to this crisis, often blaming the victims of truly grotesque public killings.
 He even had to fear retribution from distant relations unhappy with his heretical point of view.

 Tonoy’s case was a challenging one and required collaboration among several organizations, individuals, and governments.
-Secular Rescue was joined by German NGO Giordano Bruno Stiftung, Amardeo Sarma of the German Skeptics, Alice Knight of Progressive Atheists Inc. Australia, and Eran Segev of Australian Skeptics.
-In recent weeks, he was finally granted asylum in the European Union.
+Secular Rescue was joined by German NGOs Giordano Bruno Stiftung and German Skeptics, Alice Knight of Progressive Atheists Inc. Australia, and Eran Segev of Australian Skeptics.
+In recent weeks, he has begun the process of getting asylum in the European Union.

 After getting the good news, Tonoy shared some of his thoughts with us.
 He lamented the “overwhelming exaltation of ignorance” in Bangladesh that has led to an “arrogant form of Islam” spreading across the landscape “like a chronic disease.”
 He and other secularist writers are therefore burdened with a harrowing task: stopping the spread of ignorance while coping with the terrifying reality of violence and retaliation from extremists.

 “For us, in the last few years, threats are an everyday part of life and killings by Islamists is a reality,” he said.
 “We have learned to live with the fear of being killed.”